Liel Leibovitz: Career

 Leibovitz was a non-commissioned officer in the Spokesperson’s Unit of the Israel Defense Forces.
 He attended the film school at Tel Aviv University before moving to New York.
-He worked at a hardware store and then at the Israeli Consulate as a senior press officer, producing "Israel Line," a daily summary of significant news taken directly from Israeli media.
+He worked at a hardware store and then at the Israeli Consulate as a senior press officer, producing "Israel Line", a daily summary of significant news taken directly from Israeli media.
 He served as culture editor of the Jewish Week, and has written for The Nation and The New Republic.

 Leibovitz serves as editor-at-large for the online American Jewish publication Tablet magazine in addition to hosting a pair of podcasts.
-He was a co-host on Tablets podcast, Unorthodox, until October 2024, when the podcast ended and Leibovitz began to host Tablets new podcast, Rootless.
+He was a co-host on Tablets podcast, Unorthodox, until October 2024, when the podcast ended and Leibovitz began to host Tablet's new podcast, Rootless.

 Since the August/September 2021 issue of First Things, Leibovitz has written a column entitled Leibovitz at Large, replacing the long-running column Litvak at Large by Shalom Carmy.

 Personal life

 Leibovitz is married to American author Lisa Ann Sandell, who has published three young adult novels.
 He lives in New York City.
-Despite having lived in the United States for an extended period, he does not hold US citizenship.